 - Each county in Oregon may have slightly different procedures and/or limitations on services.
 For example, some counties may have waiting lists for services while others do not.
 Find out which cities are in which counties.

 - We have moving to Oregon packets for different counties in Oregon.
 Call us to customize or look at the Moving to the Portland Metro Area packet

-- If you are flexible about what county, you live in, call different counties and compare services.
+- If you are flexible about what county, you move to, call different counties and compare services.
 For instance, the Portland metropolitan area has three different counties, each with slightly different service systems.

 - Before you move, contact the agencies you may need, and ask to talk with a supervisor or manager from that program.
 Take time to tell them about your child's diagnosis and needs.
-Ask all of the questions you have, take good notes, and write down whom you spoke to.
-With this information, it will be easier to hit the ground running when you arrive.
+Ask all of the questions you have, take good notes, and write down the name of the person you spoke to.
+This will help you hit the ground running when you arrive.

 - Oregon does not have a centralized resource for home-based respite care.
 Although some children will qualify for respite care through a number of Oregon Programs, there is not one central "registry" or system to contact before you arrive.
 If respite care is vital to your family, be sure to mention it to all of the programs that you talk to.

-- Unlike some states, Oregon does not have"one-stop" or centralized care coordination services.
+- Unlike some states, Oregon does not have a "one-stop" or centralized care coordination services.
 Your child may have a care coordinator at their doctor's office, one through the health department, one through their insurance plan, and one through the developmental disabilities system.
 It sounds complicated but we can help you navigate the new system!

 Immigrant and refugee support